unconv/gpt-autopilot/README.md

 A ChatGPT API powered Python script that can create multi-file applications in any programming language (or any plaintext-based content for that matter).
 Just tell it what you want to build, and it will build it and ask you clarifying questions along the way.

 GPT-AutoPilot uses an iterative process, so after it has accomplished the task, it will ask you if you need some modifications.
-You can also run the script with an existing project in the `code/` folder and it will make modifications to it based on your prompt. **Note that the AI has the ability to delete and modify files, so have a backup**
+You can also run the script with an existing project in the `code` folder and it will make modifications to it based on your prompt. **Note that the AI has the ability to delete and modify files, so have a backup**

 ## How to use